stelar-eu/klms-deploy/README.md

 * [QUAY Registry](https://quay.io/), via a custom [distribution](https://github.com/stelar-eu/klms-core-components-setup/tree/main/image-registry) for managing STELAR Data Analysis Tools container images.

-* [MinIO](https://min.io/) serves as a storage layer for the files in the data lake.
+* [MinIO](https://min.io/) serves as a storage layer for the data assets tracked by the Data Catalog as well as for tool images.

-* [Stelar Operator](https://github.com/stelar-eu/stelar-operator-airflow) necessary to design and implement workflows inside the STELAR KLMS using the [Apache Airflow](https://airflow.apache.org/) workflow engine.
+* [Redis](https://redis.io/) is used as an in-memory data structure store for caching.

+* [LLM-powered Semantic Dataset Search Facility](https://github.com/stelar-eu/semantic-dataset-search) is a tool for enhancing dataset search capabilities using large language models.
+It is integrated into the KLMS Console and implemented as a FastAPI service under the hood.

+* [STELAR Resource Previewer](https://github.com/stelar-eu/stelar-resource-previewer) is a streamlit-based tool for visualizing and exploring the resources of the data catalog artifacts.
+It is exposed via the central ingress controller of the KLMS deployment and embedded in the KLMS Console.

+* [STELAR Profile Visualizer](https://github.com/stelar-eu/klms-profile-visualizer) is a tool for visualizing and exploring the profiles of the data catalog artifacts.
+It is also exposed via the central ingress controller of the KLMS deployment and embedded in the KLMS Console.

 The STELAR KLMS supports two alternative workflow engines: